SOUTHERN THEATRE | VOLUME LVIII NUMBER 1 | WINTER 2017

 Women often feel like they must wear dresses or skirts rather than slacks, but Davenport disagrees: “For females, I am very open to flattering jeans or pants and a simple, stylish top in addition to dresses.”
 He concludes that “what someone would wear to a dressier social gathering with friends would typically be great with me.
 The most important aspect regarding attire is that the choices must work for you, not against you.”

-Along those lines, several respondents note that women should avoid cocktail attire and clothes that are too tight.
+Along those lines, several respondents note that women should avoid cocktail attire and clothes that are too tight, along with excessive jewelry.

 5. Dress in colors that flatter, but don’t distract.